ZeckeyBay/ZeckeyBay/README.md

 - 👋 Hi, I’m @Zeki Fatih TURAN and I have an Electrical&Electronics Degree
 - 👀 I’m interested in Frontend Development and data science
-- 🌱 I’m currently using HTML-CSS,Javascript
+- 🌱 I’m currently using HTML-CSS,Javascript-Jquery
-- 🌱 I'm currently learning Jquery and React.js
+- 🌱 I'm currently learning React.js
 - 📫 How to reach me zfatihturan@gmail.com

 <!---